underwriteyourlife/officialsite/_posts/2017-11-01-Zucchini Boats.md

 # Zucchini Boats

 I have made a cheaper version of these zucchini boats in the past by just hollowing out a zucchini and filling its insides with cheese/pasta sauce to make a delicious dinner.
-However, I knew I could take it up a knotch.
-In all honesty, this recipe is kinda like the kitchen sink of recipes, where I just added in whatever I had sitting around in my pantry- but the results were suprisingly delicious!
+However, I knew I could take it up a notch.
+In all honesty, this recipe is like the kitchen sink of recipes, where I just added in whatever I had sitting around in my pantry- but the results were surprisingly delicious!

 I didn't end up using the insides of the zucchini and squashes in the mixture (because I am not a huge fan of the taste) but you can add these back into the filling to suit your preferences.